ArrakisFinance/arrakis-docs/README.md

 ## Test

-To see changes run
+To view local changes run:

 ```shell
 mdbook serve
 ```

-navigate to `http://localhost:3000` to see your book.
+navigate to `http://localhost:3000` to see your book